 2. GitLab CI/CD

-Overview: GitLab is a complete DevOps platform that includes CI/CD as one of its core features.
+GitLab is a complete DevOps platform that includes CI/CD as one of its core features.
 It offers an integrated version control system and seamless CI/CD pipelines.
+GitLab's Kubernetes integration and built-in support for cloud-native apps make it a powerful tool for scaling your CI/CD pipeline.

 Key Features: